The scream of Edvard Munch

 of my work "Sur Dieu".
 I wanted express my fear in the wilderness

-of Normandy and relate it to the God as universe.
+of Normandy and link it to God as the universe.
 What I wanted to describe

 with this work was not God itself but the scream in my mind.
-However it's
+However I

-As I wrote before "The scream" of Munch got more profound description
+As I wrote before "The scream" of Munch got more reality with

-with his memo.
-I remember I had just weirdness or darkness to the painting
+his memo.
+I felt just weirdness or darkness for his painting in first impression.

-in first impression.
-However once I read his memo, the meaning of the paintings
+However once I read his memo, the meaning of the paintings became more

-Dieu" able to describe my inner scream with my words?
-Unfortunately
+as Munch did.
+So, was my work able to describe my inner scream with it?

-I know I was too immature for accomplish it.
+I know I was too immature to accomplish it.
 But I want to ask you about

-it once more.
-The fear and scarceness was still laid on shallow part of
+The fear and scarceness was still laid in shallow part of my mind.
+So it's

 Today's piece